 - Rib cage dysfunction

 - Manual Therapy: Soft tissue and joint mobilizations

 - Post concussive rehabilitation, baseline testing, and screening

 - Chronic pain

 My passion for working with people started as a massage therapist and ski instructor prior to moving out west.
-In both jobs, I enjoyed the unique challenges each person held and assisting them toward something greater, whether that be a pain-free day at work or successfully skiing a black diamond.
+In both jobs, I enjoyed the unique challenges each person held and assisting them toward something greater, weather that be a pain-free day at work or skiing a more challenging run.
 Physical therapy, in the same realm, is geared toward personal goals and achievement – a process that I am excited to share with each patient.